Track length measurement of $^{19}$F$^+$ ions with the MIMAC Dark Matter directional detector prototype: Introduction

 \section{Introduction}

-The Dark Matter hypothesis plays a central role in cosmology and galaxy formation.
-The most widely accepted Dark Matter particle candidate is the Weakly Interacting Massive Particle (WIMP).
-Since Goodman and Witten \cite{GW} have proposed to detect the nuclear recoils produced by WIMP elastic collisions \tc{on active volume detection} nuclei, many Dark Matter detectors have \tc{been developed and operated}.
-This paper addresses the performance of \tc{a directional Dark Matter detector, MIMAC (MIcro-TPC MAtrix of Chambers),} a time projection chamber with a mixed gas at low pressure \tc{allowing the measurement of a few keV 3D nuclear recoil tracks}.
-It provides simultaneous measurements of the \tc{ionization energy and 3D} direction information of nuclear recoil tracks down to a few keV.
+The Dark Matter (DM) hypothesis plays a central role in cosmology and galaxy formation.
+The most widely accepted DM particle candidate is the Weakly Interacting Massive Particle (WIMP).
+Since Goodman and Witten \cite{GW} have proposed to detect the nuclear recoils produced by WIMP elastic collisions on active volume detection nuclei, many DM detectors have been developed and operated.
+Within the next decade, we expect that large mass non-directional detectors will either observe a candidate DM signal, or reach the solar neutrino floor.
+Spergel \cite{Spergel1988} has proposed to use a directional DM detector to demonstrate the Galactic origin of an eventual DM signal.

-Spergel \cite{Spergel1988} has proposed to use a directional Dark Matter detector to demonstrate the Galactic origin of an eventual Dark Matter signal. \tc{Recently, we have compared how different directional detectors, as anisotropic crystals, nuclear emulsions or low pressure gases may preserve the initial nuclear recoil direction information \cite{Camille17}.} The study \tc{has shown} that low pressure TPCs provide the best access to this information\tc{, in terms of measurable tracks and angular resolution}. \tc{Projects such as DRIFT \cite{daw11} (USA, UK), D$^3$ \cite{Ross2014} (USA), DMTPC \cite{Deaconu17} (USA), NEWAGE \cite{miuchi07} (Japan), CYGNO \cite{CYGNOCollaboration2019} (Italy) and MIMAC \cite{Santos2010} (France-China) are trying to achieve directional detection with different techniques (see \cite{Mayet2016}, \cite{Ahlen2009} or \cite{battat16} for a review).
-MIMAC is an international collaboration using different size detectors for Research and Development, tests and prototypes for a future large detector.
-A world-wide collaboration called CYGNUS, aims at developing a global network for directional Dark Matter search.}
+Recently, we have compared how different directional detectors, as anisotropic crystals, nuclear emulsions or low pressure gases may preserve the initial nuclear recoil direction information \cite{Camille17}.
+The study has shown that TPCs at low pressure (50 mbar) provide the best access to this information, in terms of measurable tracks and angular resolution.
+Projects such as DRIFT \cite{daw11} (USA, UK), D$^3$ \cite{Ross2014} (USA), DMTPC \cite{Deaconu17} (USA), NEWAGE \cite{miuchi07} (Japan), CYGNO \cite{CYGNOCollaboration2019} (Italy) and MIMAC \cite{Santos2010} (France-China) are trying to achieve directional detection with different techniques (see \cite{Mayet2016}, \cite{Ahlen2009} or \cite{battat16} for a review).
+MIMAC is an international collaboration trying to define the best high-definition configuration (detectors, read-out, gas mixture) for a future large detector having the possibility to perform directional DM detection.
+Besides, there is a world-wide collaboration called CYGNUS, aiming at developing a global network for directional DM search.